 Factor in the complications that can occur during a merger or acquisition, and the number of users in need of fast access increases even more.
 Throughout each of these transitions, you need a way to rapidly provision cloud apps and desktops to contractors, seasonal workers, and newly acquired employees—without compromising security.

-For example: With Citrix Virtual Apps and Desktops, you can spin up dozens or hundreds of Azure desktops in a matter of minutes—and close them down when they’re no longer needed.
+With Citrix DaaS for Azure, you can spin up dozens or hundreds of Azure desktops in a matter of minutes—and close them down when they’re no longer needed.
 You pay only for what you use, without having to worry about expensive hardware that sits idle during down times.

-Better yet, hybrid and multi-cloud deployment options let you leverage new cloud-hosted apps and desktops right alongside any on-premises workloads…all within the same management console.
+Better yet, hybrid multi-cloud deployment options let you leverage new cloud-hosted apps and desktops right alongside any on-premises workloads—all within the same management console.
 You can scale quickly to keep business moving forward, without the need for costly capital investments along the way.

 Power outages, political events, pandemics, inclement weather…these and other unplanned disruptions can hit at any time.
 And they can impact where, when and how work gets done—both suddenly and significantly.
 At the height of the global COVID-19 pandemic, for instance, 69% of employees worked from home4 (compared to just 6% before5).
 Yet only 12% of businesses were highly prepared for the impacts of coronavirus.6 And when it comes to disaster recovery, just 54% of organizations currently have a company-wide plan in place.7

-If you’re looking for a way to address these challenges head on, Citrix and Azure Virtual Desktop can help.
-As part of business continuity and disaster recovery plans, Citrix and Azure Virtual Desktop let you establish remote work as the norm—rather than the exception—so teams can continue business as usual in a wide variety of circumstances.
+If you’re looking for a way to address these challenges head on, Citrix DaaS for Azure can help.
+As part of business continuity and disaster recovery plans, Citrix lets you establish remote work as the norm—rather than the exception—so teams can continue business as usual in times of disruption.
 People will always have the resources they need to do their best work, no matter where it happens.
 And they’ll be able to do it without exposing your network to cybersecurity threats.

-With options to add extra layers of security to your Azure Virtual Desktop deployment, you can reduce your attack surface and continuously protect against malware, ransomware, and other cybersecurity threats.
+With options to add extra layers of security, you can reduce your attack surface and continuously protect against malware, ransomware, and other cybersecurity threats.
 For example:

 In addition, Citrix Autoscale lets you intelligently power machines up or down based on load levels and scheduling—or prioritize on-premises resources and then burst to the cloud when needed for business continuity or disaster recovery.
 Together, these features ease the burden of supporting secure remote work in times of disruption.